 Ascorbic acid and its sodium, potassium, and calcium salts are commonly used as antioxidant food additives.
 These compounds are water-soluble and, thus, cannot protect fats from oxidation: For this purpose, the fat-soluble esters of ascorbic acid with long-chain fatty acids (ascorbyl palmitate or ascorbyl stearate) can be used as food antioxidants.

 Animal Feed Industry

 Ascorbic acid is commonly added to poultry and livestock feed to enhance its immunity system.
 It is also commonly added into their diets to combat heat stress, and as a supplement in post-weaning diets for pigs.

-Ascorbic acid promotes germination of seeds, growth of plants, and growth of roots on cuttings.
-When ascorbic acid or sodium ascorbate solutions is sprayed on plants such as lettuce, celery, spinach, petunias, and roses enabled those plants to better withstand damage from ozone and smog exposure.
+Ascorbic acid promotes seeds' germination, plants' growth, and roots' growth on cuttings.
+When ascorbic acid or sodium ascorbate solutions are sprayed on plants such as lettuce, celery, spinach, petunias, and roses, those plants can better withstand ozone and smog exposure damage.

 Ascorbic acid is used as a reductant in photographic developer solutions.
 In fluorescence based techniques, ascorbic acid can be used as an antioxidant to increase fluorescent signal and chemically retard dye photobleaching.
 It is also commonly used to remove dissolved metal stains, such as iron, from fiberglass swimming pool surfaces.
 In plastic manufacturing, ascorbic acid can be used to assemble molecular chains more quickly and with less waste than traditional synthesis methods.
 It is even used to negate the effects of iodine tablets in water purification.